google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part3.md

 </figure>

-The compositor thread can prioritize different aster threads so that things within the viewport (or nearby) can be rastered first.
+The compositor thread can prioritize different aster threads so that things within the viewport (or nearby) can be rasterized first.
 A layer also has multiple tilings for different resolutions to handle things like zoom-in action.

-Once tiles are rastered, compositor thread gathers tile information called **draw quads** to create a **compositor frame**.
+Once tiles are rasterized, compositor thread gathers tile information called **draw quads** to create a **compositor frame**.

 <table class="responsive">